putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 "I need you to get me off this fucking moon, you useless piece of shit!"

 He released the trooper's helmet with a shove, as if tossing aside a ball.
 The trooper stumbled back a step.
 After a short pause, he methodically, slowly ungripped his hand from his sidearm, and then reached up with one hand to grasp his helmet by the crown.
-Just as methodically he slowly rotated his helmet until the black eyes were staring at the Lieutenant.
+Just as methodically, he slowly rotated his helmet until the black eyes were staring at the Lieutenant.

 "Fuck off.
 You're useless," the officer spat at him.